geraldinetay18/foodiereviews/README.md

 - For each restaurant, view details, reviews and comments to the reviews
 - Login as member for the following 2 additional features
 - Add reviews to a resturant (star rating, price rating, review title and description)
+- Like a review
-- Add comments to a review (like button, replies are indented)
+- Add comments to a review (replies are indented)
+- Add replies to comment (commens are indented)

 ## Technical Accomplishments
 * Extensive use of AJAX with Django REST framework
     * List of restaurants by category
-    * Like
+    * Like review
     * Add comment
     * Add reply
 * Upon successful AJAX response, append new comment/ reply to DOM